hackocopter/JD385_Documentation/Quad Hardware/Circuit Diagrams/Readme.txt

 JXD 385 Quadrocopter circuit diagrams
 CAD: Eagle 4.16

 As reconstructed from board photographs.
-Some part footprints may be off.
+Some footprints may be off.
 Almost all component values are missing.

 Sheet 1/5: CPU